sentry-demos/sentry-native/README.md

 ### Updating sentry-native
-WARNING - this demo app was tested with sentry-native v0.1.4.
-It is only intended to work with v0.1.4.
-If you leave v0.1.4 it is not guaranteed to work.
+This demo app was tested with sentry-native v0.1.4.
 ```
 git submodule update
 ```